-Despite being less spacious than Class A RVs, these motorhomes have a kitchen area, a bed, dinette, a fridge, and a small bathroom.
+Class B RVs are smaller and often called van campers because of their construction.
+Despite being less spacious than Class A Motorhomes, these motorhomes have a kitchen area, a bed, a dinette, a fridge, and a small bathroom.

+Class B Motorhomes are the most convenient option for traveling through narrower routes.
 Since these motorhomes are smaller, you can park them anywhere.
 Also, they’re easier to drive around smaller towns and cities.

 However, Class B RVs aren’t for large groups.
 You should only rent this RV if you’re traveling with your spouse or a small group of three to four people.